corpbob/EAPClusteringHowTo/README.md

 # EAPClusteringHowTo

-Assumptions:
+## Assumptions:

 - We will be using a virtual box image of RHEL Enterprise Server 7.3.
 To make things simple, we will use "bridge" networking for the VM.

 You need to download the following software in order to set this up:

-- Enterprise Application Platform - Register as a developer in developer.redhat.com and download the installer [https://developers.redhat.com/download-manager/file/jboss-eap-6.4.0.GA-installer.jar]
+- Enterprise Application Platform - Register as a developer in [developer.redhat.com](developer.redhat.com) and download the installer https://developers.redhat.com/download-manager/file/jboss-eap-6.4.0.GA-installer.jar

 - Apache http server with mod_cluster modules: http://downloads.jboss.org/mod_cluster//1.3.1.Final/linux-x86_64/mod_cluster-1.3.1.Final-linux2-x64.tar.gz

+## Install and Configure EAP
 1. Create directory $HOME/eap_cluster
    cd $HOME
    mkdir eap_cluster